 - 1. Registry Operator will directly or, as appropriate and as set forth in the Application, in conjunction with IFFOR: - a.
-Establish policies and procedures for the sTLD, including specifically but without limitation: policies for the use of automated tools to monitor proactively registrant compliance with registry policies related to labeling and the prohibition of child pornography; mechanisms for user reporting of registrant non-compliance with registry policy; procedures for providing notice to non-compliant registrants and an opportunity to cure that is reasonable in light of the nature of such non-compliance; and the circumstances under which Registry Operator will terminate the registration of a non-compliant registrant; - b.
+Establish policies and procedures for the sTLD, including specifically but without limitation: policies for the use of automated tools to monitor proactively registrant compliance with registry policies related to labeling and the prohibition of child pornography; mechanisms for user reporting of registrant non-compliance with registry policy; procedures for providing notice to non-compliant registrants and an opportunity to cure that is reasonable in light of the nature of such non-compliance; and the circumstances under which Registry Operator will terminate the registration of a non-compliant registrant;

+b.
 Establish registration requirements for the sTLD, which shall, in addition to the obligation to comply with all applicable law and regulation, and without limitation, include obligations related to verification of registrant eligibility, willingness to adhere to best practice guidelines containing prohibitions on: illegal content; unfair, deceptive, or fraudulent marketing practices; the use of malware, malicious code, spoofing, pfishing; practices designed to attract children or suggest the presence of child pornography; unauthenticated use of credit cards; violations of law regarding the sending of unsolicited promotional email; or misuse of personal data, and other policies and procedures (the "Policy Commitments") for the sTLD including, without limitation, Registry Operator's policy commitments contained in [listed] documents submitted to ICANN by the Registry Operator.

-It appears from the Voting Transcript and Dr. Twomey's public statements that some members of the Board felt that the proposal to obligate registrants to comply "with all applicable law and regulation" and the prohibition of "illegal content" made the contract unenforceable.
+It appears from the Voting Transcript and Dr. Twomey's public statements that the proposal to obligate registrants to comply "with all applicable law and regulation" and prohibit "illegal content" in particular raised concerns for some Board members about the enforceability of the contract.
 This concern was, according to Dr. Twomey, reinforced by the letter from Martin Boyle, UK representative to the GAC, dated 9 May 2006.
-Mr. Boyle's letter says:
+In that letter, Mr. Boyle said: